Cocktails

 - What does a High Plains Drifter No. 1 taste like?

-- High Plains Drifter No. 1 has a flavour profile featuring Citrus, Bitter, Honey, Lime.
+- High Plains Drifter No. 1 has a flavour profile featuring Citrus, Bitter, Honey, Sweet.
 The exact taste varies depending on the brands and measures used.

 - What food goes well with a High Plains Drifter No. 1?

-- High Plains Drifter No. 1 pairs well with Charcuterie, Italian Cuisine, Mexican Cuisine.
+- High Plains Drifter No. 1 pairs well with Tacos, Mexican Food, Spicy Food.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a High Plains Drifter No. 1?

 - The High Plains Drifter No. 1 has an ABV of approximately 9.9%.
 That's approximately 1.82 US standard drinks.
-A standard serving contains 390 calories, 43.4g sugar, 52.8g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 390 kcal, 43.4g sugar, 52.8g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a High Plains Drifter No. 1 typically served?